blak3r/treadspan/README.md

 ## TODOs (Things actively working on)
 HIGH
-- Add means of detecting if EEPROM is initialized.
+- ~~Add means of detecting if EEPROM is initialized.~~
-- Finish the ESP32 Install Page.
+- ~~Finish the ESP32 Install Page.~~
-- Figure out the timeout preventing it from going directly into wifi setup.
+- ~~Figure out the timeout preventing it from going directly into wifi setup.~~
-- Create a means to configure the WiFi (over BLE protocol in IOS App).
-- Make a setup video.
+- ~~Make a setup video.~~
 - See if we can compress space down so partition scheme doesn't need modified.
-- Future proof the BLE protocol by adding a few additional options.
-  - Payload Version
-  - Ability to include calories, average speed, etc if we wanted to log workouts also.

 MED
 - WIFI Reconnect code on Arduino.
+- Future proof the BLE protocol by adding a few additional options.
+-- Payload Version
+-- Ability to include calories, average speed, etc if we wanted to log workouts also.
+-- Send time to device, Would be useful for an RTC based version.

 LOW
-- What would happen if you just turned off the treadmill while a session was active... need something to timeout if no data serial commands or BLE commands come in for a while for a while.
+- TEST: What would happen if you just turned off the treadmill while a session was active... need something to timeout if no data serial commands or BLE commands come in for a while for a while.
-- Maybe increase eeprom size to allow for more sessions?
+- Increase eeprom size to allow for more sessions?
 - Could further optimize the serial code to prevent losing commands... but i'm not sure it going to make a difference.
+- Create a means to configure the WiFi (over BLE protocol in IOS App).

 ## Get Help / Support